anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     which can be either in CRMF or PKCS #10 structure.
     The proof of identity can be provided as part of a FullCMCRequest, based on CMS {{RFC5652}} and signed with an existing IDevID secret.
-    Thus
-    also CMC does not rely on the security of the underlying message transfer.
+    Thus, CMC does not rely on the security of the underlying message transfer.

 To sum up, EST does not meet the requirements for authenticated self-contained objects, but SCEP, CMP, and CMC do.
 This document primarily focuses on CMP as